takari/team-documentation/en/04-lifecycle/01-chapter4.markdown

 ## Overview

-The Takari lifecycle is implemented by a single Maven plugin that acts as build extension and replaces the following Maven plugins.
+The Takari lifecycle is implemented by a single Maven plugin that acts as build extension and replaces the following Maven plugins:

 * Maven Resources Plugin
 * Maven Compiler Plugin